 3. Buy all necessary parts to install central heating.

+4. Install the radiators.
 They'll need to be about 4 to 6 inches (10 to 15 cm) from the floor to leave room for the valves to the pipes and allow for cleaning.
 Install a wheel valve on the flow connection and a lock shield valve on the return connection.
 This allows you to regulate the water flow.

 5. Lay the pipes from the radiators and faucets to the boiler.